After the feeding of the four thousand, Jesus went to the district of Dalmanutha.

 It consisted of two parts; an open dock for loading and unloading during the summer, and a basin, with a 70 m breakwater to protect the ships from the winter storms.
 (Bible and Spade (1991) Volume 4, 04. p.
 120.)

-This new discussion about Dalmanutha has been prompted by a recent lecture by Dr. Ken Dart at the Centre for the Study of Christian Origins in the School of Divinity, University of Edinburgh.
-Helen Bond reports here that Dart spoke of mapping the area around Nazareth and the Sea of Galilee.
-Notice the summary of Dart’s comments on Dalmanutha:
+This new discussion about Dalmanutha has been prompted by a recent lecture by Dr. Ken Dark at the Centre for the Study of Christian Origins in the School of Divinity, University of Edinburgh.
+Helen Bond reports here that Dark spoke of mapping the area around Nazareth and the Sea of Galilee.
+Notice the summary of Dark’s comments on Dalmanutha:

 A new research project is synthesising existing data and using air- and satellite-photography to re-examine the area, combined with the first extensive archaeological survey of the Ginosar valley.
 The latter has identified a very large, but previously-unrecognised, Late Hellenistic, Roman-period, and later, settlement between the modern town of Migdal (on the western side of the valley) and the coast, just south of Kibbutz Ginosar.
 It is hard to imagine that a Roman-period coastal community of this size is nowhere mentioned in textual sources, and the site might be identified with one of the unlocated toponyms known from the Bible, perhaps the Dalmanutha of Mark 8:10.